-I’ve made these with both zucchini and rice noodles, and they’re both really tasty, but I prefer the zucchini noodles for so many reasons (no sugar, no starch, more veggies, fewer processed ingredients).
-I use this julienne peeler, but you can use a regular peeler, or a mandoline.
-Even easier though is to use a food processor with the grader attachment, if you have it.
+I’ve made these with zucchini so many reasons (no sugar, no starch, more veggies, fewer processed ingredients).
+For the zucchini noodles, I use a spiralizer or a julienne peeler, but you can use a regular peeler, or a mandoline.

-- 2 garlic cloves, peeled and crushed or finely diced
+- 2 garlic cloves peeld and finely diced

-- 1 tablespoon of vinegar (white, white wine, or rice vinegar)
+- 1 tablespoon vinegar (white, white wine, or rice vinegar)

-- 3 tablespoons of honey (add less, or to taste if you don’t like it sweet)
+- 3 tablespoons honey or less if you prefer it less sweet

 - Place about 2 tablespoons of oil in a wok or frying pan on medium heat.